-This article will guide you through the troubleshooting steps we go through ourselves and offer the solutions we've found.
+This article will guide you through the troubleshooting steps we go through ourselves.
+Then it will direct you to the solutions we've found.
 Start where we do:

-- Make sure the ads are legitimate, not the result of malware.
+- Make sure the ads are legitimate third-party advertising, not ads illicitly inserted by malware.

 - If the ads are legitimate, check for the things that most often interfere with ad blocking.

 Step 1.
 Are the ads caused by malware?

-If you see the same ads on every website or your browser's search page has been changed, it's probably a form of malware called "adware."
+If you see the same ads on every website or your search page has been changed, your computer is probably infected by a form of malware called "adware."
 Learn more about adware.

 If you're seeing the exact same group of similar-looking ads on every website, then your computer has been infected by a form of malicious software called "adware."
 If your browser's search page has been changed to a page with ads, that's a symptom of another type of malware known as a "browser redirect virus."